Taxation in Finland

 All persons living permanently in Finland, i.e. resident taxpayers who have had taxable income during the year, must submit a tax return the following year.

-Persons living permanently in another country, i.e. non-resident taxpayers, submit a tax return to Finland in the following situations:
+If you live permanently in another country, i.e. you are a non-resident taxpayer, you submit a tax return to Finland in the following situations:

 • you have owned real estate or an apartment in a housing company during the tax year